Ptilonorhynchidae – Bowerbirds & Catbirds

 Flame Bowerbird Sericulus ardens ©Sam Woods Website

-Bowerbirds make up the bird family Ptilonorhynchidae.
+Ptilonorhynchida (Bowerbirds & Catbirds) constitute a small passerine family found only in Australia & New Guinea.
 They are renowned for their unique courtship behaviour, whereby males build a structure and decorate it with sticks and brightly coloured objects in an attempt to attract a mate.
+While the females are unequivocally drab, in some species the males have bright golden-yellow and sometimes black markings.
+The catbirds are much less conspicuous with green predominating.

-They are medium to large-sized passerines, ranging from the golden bowerbird at 22 centimetres and 70 grams to the great bowerbird at 40 centimetres and 230 grams.
-Their diet consists mainly of fruit but may also include insects (especially for nestlings), flowers, nectar and leaves in some species.
+They are medium to large-sized passerines, ranging from the Golden Bowerbird at 22 centimetres and 70 grams to the Great Bowerbird at 40 centimetres and 230 grams.
+Their diet consists mainly of fruit, but may also include insects (especially for nestlings), flowers, nectar and leaves in some species. (the Satin and Spotted Bowerbirds are sometimes considered agricultural pests due to their habit of feeding on introduce fruit and vegetable crops and they have occasionally been killed by orchardists.)

 The bowerbirds have an Austro-Papuan distribution, with ten species endemic to New Guinea, eight endemic to Australia.
 Although their distribution is centred on the tropical regions of New Guinea and northern Australia, some species extend into central, western, and southeastern Australia.
 They occupy a range of different habitats, including rainforest, eucalyptus and acacia forest, and shrublands.

 Bowerbirds as a group have the longest life expectancy of any passerine family with significant banding studies.
 The two most studied species, the Green Catbird and Satin Bowerbird, have life expectancies of around eight to ten years and one Satin Bowerbird has been known to live for twenty-six years.
-For comparison, the common raven, the heaviest passerine species with significant banding records, has not been known to live longer than 21 years.
+For comparison, the Common Raven, the heaviest passerine species with significant banding records, has not been known to live longer than twenty-one years.

 Masked Bowerbird Sericulus aureus